-Importation of aquatic animals and aquatic animal products from a country, zone or compartment declared free from infection with abalone herpesvirus
+Importation of aquatic animals or aquatic animal products from a country, zone or compartment declared free from infection with abalone herpesvirus

-When importing aquatic animals and aquatic animal products of species referred to in Article 11.1.2. from a country, zone or compartment declared free from infection with abalone herpesvirus, the Competent Authority of the importing country should require that the consignment be accompanied by an international aquatic animal health certificate issued by the Competent Authority of the exporting country or a certifying official approved by the importing country certifying that, on the basis of the procedures described in Articles 11.1.5., 11.1.6. or 11.1.7. (as applicable) and 11.1.8., the place of production of the aquatic animals and aquatic animal products is a country, zone or compartment declared free from infection with abalone herpesvirus.
+When importing aquatic animals of a species referred to in Article 11.1.2., or aquatic animal products derived thereof, from a country, zone or compartment declared free from infection with abalone herpesvirus, the Competent Authority of the importing country should require that the consignment be accompanied by an international aquatic animal health certificate issued by the Competent Authority of the exporting country.
+The international aquatic animal health certificate should state that, on the basis of the procedures described in Articles 11.1.5., 11.1.6. or 11.1.7. (as applicable) and 11.1.8., the place of production of the aquatic animals or aquatic animal products is a country, zone or compartment declared free from infection with abalone herpesvirus.

-The certificate should be in accordance with the Model Certificate in Chapter 5.11.
+The international aquatic animal health certificate should be in accordance with the Model Certificate in Chapter 5.11.

-This article does not apply to commodities referred to in point 1 of Article 11.1.3.
+This article does not apply to aquatic animal products listed in point 1 of Article 11.1.3.